 But it is a bit out of date.
 The revised version was updated and published on July 1, 2013.

 However, a lot of people give it 5-star reviews last year.
 It means the book is still relevant and got accurate information.

 People recommend the book because it has a real photo of the locations that will help you to decide if you want to visit the place or not.
 It also explains the history of each place.

 4. Notes from My Travels: Visits with Refugees in Africa, Cambodia, Pakistan and Ecuador

 It is a book written by Hollywood famous actress Angelina Jolie.
 She came to Cambodia to shoot Lara Croft: Tomb Raider.
-Since then, she felt in love with Cambodia.
+Since then, she fell in love with Cambodia.

 At the time of writing this, she is in Cambodia to shoot a film based on the book First They Killed My Father: A Daughter of Cambodia Remembers.